brittking/postsharp.github.io/_posts/2021-01-22-announcing_caravela_preview-2.md

 tag: featured
 ---

-> __TLDR__: We've made it!
+We've made it!
 The Roslyn-based "Caravela" can now implement INotifyPropertyChanged and aspect-oriented way and you can [try it in your browser](https://try.postsharp.net/#inpc).
 But watch out!
 You can run with a knife that's in preview, but not in production code.

 If you haven't heard from us for three months, it's because we have been badly hit by the COVID/lockdown mess in April.
 We're now working with a smaller team, have more energy than _ever_, and we have chosen to focus it on our top priority: code, not words.